Kristina01111000/Drws_site/README.md

 - fix redirects so login page is added to it (and start redirect again)
 - make changes to widgts and remove then readd widget context

+widget plan:
+figure out why pages menu items look bad fix it re add widget context see if it works if yes -> YAY if not -> talk to dr w